I Think I Have a Sick Bearded Dragon, What Can I Do?

-The best defence against all these illnesses is to make sure your vivarium is at the right temperatures with the right amount of UV for basking.
+The best defence against all these illnesses is to make sure your vivarium is at the right temperatures with the right amount of UVB light for basking.
 Finally, the best thing you can do to keep on top of your Bearded Dragon’s health is to make sure you interact with them

 Regularly interacting with Beardie will alert you almost immediately if something is wrong because you’ll notice a change in their behaviour or character.

 If you have anything that concerns you it’s always best to consult your vet, but if it’s something you think we might be able to help with then do feel free to drop us a line in the comments below.
 If you’ve experienced any Beardie illness and want to share your thoughts with other readers, please also leave a comment – we’d love to hear from you.